pretix/pretix-docs/docs/guides/integrations/hubspot.md

 The box will then display the status ":fa3-hourglass: Pending".
 The plugin will transfer data to HubSpot the next time the server executes `periodic_task`.
-If you refresh the page after that, then the box will display links to the records that were created in HubSpot during the export along with timestamps.
+If you refresh the page after that, then the box will display links to the corresponding records in HubSpot along with timestamps.

 ## Troubleshooting